Representations of noncommutative cubes and prisms: Representations of the Noncommutative Cube

-Recall from Theorem \ref{ncd relations} that the operator system $\mbox{\rm NC}(d)$ and the noncommutative convex set $[-1,1]^d_{\rm nc}=\mbox{\rm C}(d)^{\rm max}$ are dual objects.
-As one moves from $d=2$ to $d\geq3$, there are some notable differences in properties of the noncommutative cubes $\mbox{\rm NC}(d)$, as observed in \cite{farenick--kavruk--paulsen--todorov2014,farenick--kavruk--paulsen--todorov2018}.
+for very $d\geq 2$.
+However, as $d$ moves from $d=2$ to $d\geq3$, there are some notable differences in properties of the noncommutative cubes $\mbox{\textrm{NC}}(d)$, as observed in \cite{farenick--kavruk--paulsen--todorov2014,farenick--kavruk--paulsen--todorov2018}.
 For these reasons, the case of the noncommutative square is discussed here first and separately from the higher-order noncommutative $d$-cubes.